dadmars/notes/net/rfc1853_ip_in_ip_tunnel.md

 The outer IP header Source and Destination identify the "endpoints" of the tunnel.
 The inner IP header Source and Destination identify the original sender and recipient of the datagram.

-Each header chains to the next using IP Protocol values [RFC-1700].

                                           +---------------------------+
                                           |      Outer IP Header      |